- Plant Type: Cool season annual

 - Sun: Full sun/Part shade

-- Plant Size: 1 to 2 feet tall, 1 foot wide
+- Plant Size: 24 inches tall, 1 foot wide

 - Culinary Use: Leaves and seeds in Mexican, Caribbean, and Asian cuisine

 Some people are really passionate about cilantro.
 If you love it, there’s nothing like it fresh from your garden.
 Famous for use in salsas, curries, chutneys, and marinades, its fresh flavor and bright color enlivens the cool-season kitchen garden.
 Good for containers.
 This is a great two-for-one herb that produces tasty foliage and the edible seeds known as coriander.

 Cilantro tolerates light frost so you can plant in spring about a month before the last frost.
 In the South and Southwest, plant cilantro in fall through early spring; in these hot-sun areas, cilantro can take afternoon shade.
 In zones 8 to 10, cilantro planted in fall will overwinter and last until late spring.

 Plant Spacing: 12 to 18 inches.
 Plants Per Person: 2 to 3.

 Secrets to Success »